 Then we purchased them and tested them out ourselves to see how good they actually were.

 There was a lot of data to crunch.
-So, to help you make a purchasing decision in 5 minutes or less, we summarized the test results below.
+So, we've summarized the test results below.
 If you’d like to see the full testing procedure, you can find it here.

 BEST STAINLESS STEEL